2014 Franklin Regional High School stabbing: Prosecution, guilty plea, and sentencing

 In June and November 2015, testimony statements were given by victims and defense experts in regards to the decision whether Hribal's case should be moved to juvenile court.
 The prosecution argued that Hribal planned the attack in advance and traumatized his victims and the community, while Hribal's lawyer argued that no one was killed during the stabbings despite the serious injuries inflicted, and that the victims' testimonies indicated they appeared to have moved on.
 In May 2016, Judge Christopher Feliciani ruled that Hribal would be tried as an adult.

 On October 24, 2017, Hribal, then 20, pleaded guilty in the Westmoreland County Court of Common Pleas to 21 counts each of attempted homicide and aggravated assault.
 Defense attorney Thomassey said that the Hribal family wished to spare victims from having to testify and relive the attack at trial.
 The plea came after Judge Feliciani denied the defense's requests to allow Hribal to plead guilty but mentally ill.
 District Attorney John Peck stated that he planned to push for a prison sentence of 30 to 60 years, while Thomassey said he will argue for "as light a sentence as I can."

 On January 22, 2018, Judge Christopher Feliciani sentenced Alex Hribal to serve 23 ½ to 60 years in prison.
+Hribal appealed the sentence stating that he was mentally ill at the time of the attack and that his obsession with Eric Harris and Dylan Klebold made him feel connected to their crimes.
+On October 23, 2019, the Superior Court of Pennsylvania rejected Hribal's claim and upheld the lower court's verdict.

 As of December 2024, Hribal has been incarcerated at the State Correctional Institution in Albion, Pennsylvania.